2009 AFC Cup

-The 2009 AFC Cup was the sixth season of the AFC Cup and is competed among clubs from nations who are members of the Asian Football Confederation.
+The 2009 AFC Cup was the sixth season of the AFC Cup, a competition among clubs from member nations of the Asian Football Confederation.

 With the Asian Football Confederation reviewed the format of the AFC Champions League and made significant changes to way the competition is run, the teams that qualified for the AFC Cup is also from different countries compared to the previous editions.

 Allocation of entries per association

 A total of 32 clubs will participate in the 2009 AFC Cup.
 Below is the qualification scheme for the 2009 AFC Cup.